 Barclay College offers all resident students an automatic $16,000 full-tuition scholarship upon acceptance to the institution.
 The school upholds its Christian mission to provide excellent education without the weight of debt on the shoulders of its student body.
 As a result of these beliefs, Barclay College enrolls a small number of students in undergraduate and graduate degree programs, and few classes are delivered online.
-However, we included the school on our list of free online colleges because of its commitment to debt-free education and online classes available to enrolled students.
+However, we included the school on our list of free online colleges because of its commitment to debt-free education and the online classes available to enrolled students.
 Barclay is able to uphold its commitment to debt-free education thanks to college supporters who fund the full-tuition scholarship given to many students.
 Barclay is recognized by U.S. News and World Report among top faith-related schools.

 #10 – Columbia University

 New York City, New York